Skip to main content

 Can $1,500 actually cover all six pieces?

-No — the full six-piece stack runs about $2,633, so $1,500 buys the laptop plus two or three accessories.
+No — the full six-piece stack runs about $2,734, so $1,500 buys the laptop plus two or three accessories.
 That is exactly why the priority order matters.
 After the $1,099 MacBook Air, $1,500 comfortably covers the $59 Belkin strip and the $99 Keychron keyboard, with roughly $240 left.
-The Sony XM6 headphones ($349), iPad Air M3 ($728), and ASUS monitor ($299) are the layers you sequence by need and add over later semesters.
-If the $1,500 is a hard ceiling, the laptop, strip, keyboard, and headphones land around $1,606 — so either trim the headphones to a cheaper spoke pick or wait a term on the iPad and monitor.
+The Sony XM6 headphones ($449.99), iPad Air M4 ($728), and ASUS monitor ($299) are the layers you sequence by need and add over later semesters.
+If the $1,500 is a hard ceiling, the laptop, strip, keyboard, and headphones land around $1,707 — so either trim the headphones to a cheaper spoke pick or wait a term on the iPad and monitor.
 The good news is the Apple gear resells at graduation, so the true four-year cost is lower than the upfront total.

 What if I want a Windows laptop instead of the MacBook Air?

 The priority order is identical — the laptop is still the anchor and the accessories still rank the same on cost-per-year — but the laptop's own cost-per-year changes.
 The Air's high resale (about 50% at year four) is what keeps its true cost low; a Windows laptop typically recovers closer to 25%, so it depreciates harder and its per-year cost runs higher even at a lower sticker.
-The best-laptops spoke covers the ASUS Zenbook 14 OLED and the upgradeable Framework 13 for students who need Windows-only software or heavier GPU work.
-The keyboard, headphones, and monitor in this stack are all cross-platform; the iPad Air is the one piece that assumes the Apple ecosystem, so a Windows student should look at the Samsung Galaxy Tab S10 or Surface Pro 11 in the tablets spoke instead.
+The best-laptops spoke covers the ASUS Zenbook 14 OLED and the Lenovo IdeaPad Slim 5i for students who need Windows-only software.
+The keyboard, headphones, and monitor in this stack are all cross-platform; the iPad Air is the one piece that assumes the Apple ecosystem, so a Windows student should look at the Samsung Galaxy Tab S11 or Surface Pro 11 in the tablets spoke instead.

 After the keyboard, should I get the headphones or the tablet?

 Sequence by your actual problem, because they solve different ones.
-The Sony WH-1000XM6 headphones score 9.1 on cost-per-year and jump the line if a loud dorm wrecks your focus — they get worn hours a day, every day, which is what drives the per-year value, and Wirecutter names them the best ANC pick of 2026.
-The iPad Air M3 scores 9.0 and moves up if you retain more from handwritten notes; it has the best accessory resale here, recovering real money at graduation, but it is a lecture companion you use heavily only some of the time.
+The Sony WH-1000XM6 headphones score 9.1 on cost-per-year and jump the line if a loud dorm wrecks your focus — they get worn hours a day, every day, which is what drives the per-year value, and RTINGS ranks them among the best noise-cancelling headphones it has tested.
+The iPad Air M4 scores 9.0 and moves up if you retain more from handwritten notes; it has the best accessory resale here, recovering real money at graduation, but it is a lecture companion you use heavily only some of the time.
 If you study in a loud building, headphones first.
 If you fill notebooks by hand and live in the Apple ecosystem, the iPad first.
 Most students feel the noise problem more acutely, which is why the headphones rank slightly ahead.

 Is a portable monitor worth it, or is it the layer to skip?